csenayeem025/ecommerce.nayeem.dev/README.md

 -   State management using React Context and Reducers
 -   Form handling and validation using Formik and Yup

-## Folder Structure

-The project is organized in a modular structure, with separate folders for:

--   `src`: contains the application code
--   `assets`: contains static assets such as images and icons
--   `components`: contains reusable UI components
--   `context`: contains React context for state management
--   `pages`: contains routes for the application
--   `styles`: contains CSS styles for the application

-## Dependencies

--   `@tanstack/react-query` for data fetching and caching
--   `@fortawesome/fontawesome-free` for icons
--   `react-router-dom` for client-side routing
--   `react-slick` for carousel functionality
--   `yup` for form validation
--   `axios` for making HTTP requests
--   `flowbite` for UI components
--   `formik` for form handling

 ## Local Development

 To run the project locally: